 The COVID Reasonable Accommodation Application is to be completed if either of the above apply.

 III.
 Operations Plan

-County of Los Angeles Department of Public Health: Protocol for K-12 Schools: Appendix T1 and Guidance for Early Childhood Education Providers: Requirements and Best Practices
+County of Los Angeles Department of Public Health: Guidelines for COVID-19 in TK-12 Schools and Guidance for Early Childhood Education Providers